 “Halloween III: Season of the Witch” is the third installment of the “Halloween” franchise, yet the only film in the series not to include the series’ iconic villain, serial killer Michael Myers.
 Directed by Tommy Lee Wallace, the film was released on Oct.
 22, 1982, to negative reviews from critics who panned the absence of Myers.

-The film follows Dr. Daniel Challis, portrayed by Tom Atkins, and Ellie Grimbridge, portrayed by Stacey Nelkin.
-As they work to uncover the mystery surrounding Grimbridge’s father’s death, they are led to a small town responsible for producing deadly Halloween masks.
+The film follows Dr. Daniel Challis, portrayed by Tom Atkins, and Ellie Grimbridge, portrayed by Stacey Nelkin, as they work to uncover the mystery surrounding Grimbridge’s father’s death, they are led to a small town responsible for producing deadly Halloween masks.
 Along the way, they are pursued by killer businessmen-like robots.

 “Halloween III” takes a significant departure from the slasher genre of the previous films, instead favoring science fiction elements.
 After the first two installations and the “death” of Michael Myers, the franchise’s creators, John Carpenter and Debra Hill, envisioned turning the franchise into an anthology series based on different incidents happening on Halloween night because they had no interest in resurrecting the famed slasher.
-But they did not anticipate just how much audiences would disapprove of his absence, which caused the anthology concept to be scrapped in favor of bringing back Myers for “Halloween 4: The Return of Michael Myers.”
+However, they did not anticipate just how much audiences would disapprove of his absence, which caused the anthology concept to be scrapped in favor of bringing back Myers for “Halloween 4: The Return of Michael Myers.”

 On its own, the film works.
 It’s a charming self-contained horror story with fun twists and chilling scares.
 The premise is original, something uncommon within the horror genre.
 Uncovering the mystery at the plot’s center is a wonderful ride, as the audience must piece together what is going on along with the characters themselves.